ainagari/ainagari.github.io/menu/publications.md

 * Marianna Apidianaki and **Aina Garí Soler** (2021).
 [ALL Dolphins Are Intelligent and SOME Are Friendly: Probing BERT for Nouns’ Semantic Properties and their Prototypicality](https://aclanthology.org/2021.blackboxnlp-1.7).
 In _Proceedings of the Fourth BlackBoxNLP Workshop on Analyzing and Interpreting Neural Networks for NLP, Punta Cana, Dominican Republic and Online, November, 11._

 * **Aina Garí Soler** and Marianna Apidianaki (2021).
 [Let's Play Mono-Poly: BERT Can Reveal Words’ Polysemy Level and Partitionability into Senses](https://direct.mit.edu/tacl/article/doi/10.1162/tacl_a_00400/106797/Let-s-Play-Mono-Poly-BERT-Can-Reveal-Words).
-In _Transactions of the Association for Computational Linguistics (TACL)._
+In _Transactions of the Association for Computational Linguistics (TACL), 9 825–844._

 * **Aina Garí Soler** and Marianna Apidianaki (2021).
 [Scalar Adjective Identification and Multilingual Ranking](https://aclanthology.org/2021.naacl-main.370/).
 In _Proceedings of the 2021 Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT 2021), Mexico City, Mexico, June 6-11._